Scott Wachenheim -- Offensive Line Coach, University of Virginia Cavaliers

 Jeremiah Washburn -- Offensive Line Coach, Detroit Lions

-Jim Washburn -- Assistant Defensive Line Coach, Detroit Lions
+Jim Washburn -- Defensive Line Coach, Detroit Lions

 Kelley Waters -- Director of